Bob McDonnell: Issues

 In a political and economic climate marked by the late-2000s recession, McDonnell promised that his priority as governor was employment for Virginians, with such campaign slogans as, "Bob's for Jobs".
 He supported right-to-work laws, low operating cost of government and a simplified tax code.
 Having lived in various parts of the state, his road-side billboard varied with geographic location, describing him as "Tidewater's Own", "Northern Virginia's Own", and "Fairfax's Own".

 The McDonnell campaign strategy was cast as focusing on economic issues, transportation, and public safety.
 McDonnell's proposals included new job initiatives, boosting Virginia's tourism, hospitality, and film industries, making Wallops Island the top commercial spaceport in America, and expanding growth in rural Virginia.

 McDonnell proposed measures to move $480 million per year from school administration, and put it directly into classrooms; establish more specialized high schools to support high-demand industries; increase online learning through virtual schools; and support educational mentoring programs.
 McDonnell frequently expressed his support for President Barack Obama's ideas on increasing parental choice through charter schools.

 Abortion

 Identifying as anti-abortion, McDonnell campaigned as an opponent of elective abortion.
 He did not favor standard exceptions on abortion in cases of rape and incest.
 As a state legislator, he had been the lead sponsor for legislation to ban partial birth abortions, as well as for legislation requiring parental consent for minors' abortions, and informed consent for women seeking abortions.

 Energy

 McDonnell advocated making Virginia the energy capital of the East Coast.
 He supported drilling for oil off of the coast of Virginia while simultaneously developing new technologies for wind, solar, biomass, and other renewable energy resources.
 He also intended to expand investments in renewable energy sources and incentivize green job creation.

 Gun rights

-According to Mayors Against Illegal Guns, McDonnell sent personal letters to the governors of the other 49 states urging them to follow his state in closing loopholes that allowed mentally unstable people to purchase guns.
-After the Virginia Tech shooting in 2007, Virginia made this issue a top priority.
-McDonnell wrote in his letter: "I believe that we can all work together to help prevent these acts from occurring again anywhere in our Nation.
-I write to ask for your support in providing critical information to the National Instant Criminal Background Check System."

 McDonnell campaigned as a gun rights advocate.
 He was endorsed by the NRA Political Victory Fund.